slviajero/tinybasic/MANUAL.md

 This BASIC interpreter is structured in language sets.
 They can be compiled into the code separately.
 With every language set there are more features and command.
 This makes it adaptable to the purpose.
 The manual is structured according to the language sets.

 The intepreter has two data types - numbers and strings.
 The number type can be set at compile time.
 It is either an integer or foating point.
 Depending on the definition of number_t in the code the interpreter can use everything from 16 bit integers to 64 bit floats as basic number type.

-String variables are part of the Apple 1 language sets.
-They are static, i.e. they reserve the entire length of the string on the heap.
+Arrays and string variables are part of the Apple 1 language sets.
+Strings are static, i.e. they reserve the entire length of the string on the heap.
 Depending on the definition of the string index type in the code, strings can be either 255 characters or 65535 characters maximum length.

+Array can be maximum two dimensional and string arrays can be one dimensional.

+Variable names are maximum two letters or one letter and one digit.

 Keywords ad variable names are not case sensitive.
 They are printed as uppercase with the LIST command.
 Strings and string constants are case sensitive.

 There is a set of examples program in examples/00tutorial.
 They are referred to here as "the tutorial".

+As a proof of concept many of the 101 BASIC computer games in David Ahl's original book from 1975 have been ported.
+Look into examples/14games for some 70s gaming fun.

+Most Arduino built-in examples from https://docs.arduino.cc/built-in-examples/ have been ported to BASIC.
+They are in examples in the folders 01-10.

 ## Core language set